openshift/hypershift/test/integration/README.md

 ### Tests

 Run the following for quick iteration - the test process will expect that setup is complete.
+Use `${GO_TEST_FLAGS}` to specify what subset of the tests to run.

 ```shell
 ./test/integration/run.sh \